o9812/Wikileaks-Stock-Market/data_description.md

     - Json files cluding each cable.
 Each cable has unique keys, and Includes keys:
     - Content: content of wikileaks cable
-    - Raw content: content of wikileaks cable
+    - Raw content: raw content of wikileaks cable
     - Metadata: metadata of wikileaks cable
     - Date: date of wikileaks cable
-    - Canonical ID: id of wikileaks cable
+    - Canonical ID: id of wikileaks cable in PlusD
-    - Original Classification: wikileaks cable classification
+    - Original Classification: wikileaks cable origin classification
-    - Current Classification: wikileaks cable classification
+    - Current Classification: wikileaks cable modified classification by PlusD
-    - Handling Restrictions: Not using this
+    - Handling Restrictions: Not used (the intermediate data from scraping)
-    - Character Count:
+    - Character Count: the count number of words
     - Executive Order: Not used (the intermediate data from scraping)
     - Locator: Not used (the intermediate data from scraping)
     - TAGS: TAGS in the wikileaks dataset
     - Concepts: Not used (the intermediate data from scraping)
     - Enclosure: Not used (the intermediate data from scraping)
     - Type: Type of the cable
-    - Office Origin: Who own the cable
+    - Office Origin: Who owns the cable
-    - Office Action: Who execute the cable
+    - Office Action: Who executes the cable
     - Archive Status: The status of the cable in dataset
     - From: From whom/ which country
     - Markings